sudmankhan/Bullet-Hell/README.md

 Sudman - Made the game files and classes that we needed based on the UML diagram.
 Wrote constructors for each class except Bullet.
 Wrote display methods for player and enemy and tested them.

 5/23/22 - 5/24/22
 Andrew - Wrote control methods for Player.
 In testing process.
 Mouse movement moves fine, wasd movement currently not working.
 Switching between modes is also not working.
 Will fix bugs later.
 Tried fixing bullet class on my own branch.
 Didn't work out well.
-Sudman finished that before me so will have to pull from updated main branch and deal wiht a merge conflict tomorrow.
+Sudman finished that before me so will have to pull from updated main branch and deal with a merge conflict tomorrow.

 5/24/22
 Sudman - Fixed keyboard control methods for Player.
 Wrote the constructor for the bullet class and wrote the shoot method for bullets and made it so that players can now shoot bullets in a straight line.
 Made it so that players cannot go past the borders of the game window.
 Finally, changed the background color to black and the bullet color to yellow.
 Will probably change later with updated graphics.